Skip to main content

 • Dissemination.

-These sessions will help you build the methodological and professional competencies expected of a postgraduate researcher.
-Structured milestones, such as sub-groups and annual monitoring reviews, ensure your project remains on track and continues to develop in depth and originality.
-You’ll also have access to broader academic and wellbeing support provided by the wider University.
+These sessions help you build the skills expected of a postgraduate researcher.
+This includes methodological and professional competencies.
+Milestones, such as sub-groups and annual reviews, keep your project on track.
+This helps develop your projects depth and originality.
+You’ll also have access to wider academic and wellbeing support from the University.

 Independent research practice